georgia-tech-synergy-lab/AcceleratorNoC/README.md

 **linear_network_multicast**: refers to the topology where all N nodes are arranged as a 1-D array.
 The linear network only has 1 fixed data input port and N-bit one-hot destination input port.
 The i-th bit of the one-hot input signals indicates whether i-th node is the destination of input data.

 **corssbar_one_hot**: refers to the crossbar topology with one-hot input command.
 Currently we only support 16 input -- 8 output crossbar instead of parameterizable.

+**linear_network_multicast**: linear network indicates 1D NcC with only 1 input port and multiple output ports aranged in 1-D manner. suffix "multicast" indicates the one source could be deliveried to multiple destinations in a single pass through the 1D NoC.
+The destinations are controlled by the one-hot input command.
+Each bit of the one-hot command controls whether input will be delivered to each output port.

+**linear_network_unicast**: suffix "unicast" indicates a single input data could only be delivered to a single destination in a single 1D NoC traverse.
+So in this design, input command is destination tag instead of one-hot.
+When the input data arrives at the destination, it will stop traversing the 1D NoC.

 ## Utility Module (Util directory)